Top 5 Alaska Bear Tours: 1 Lake Clark 2 Brooks Falls 3 Katmai 4 Juneau 5 Wrangell

 • Long days in the field with packed lunch to maximise your grizzly bear photography

-Staying at Katmai Wilderness Lodge is an experience you will never forget and 100% it is the Alaska bear viewing lodge, for which we receive the most positive reviews.
-As the only permanent wilderness lodges permitted to operate within Katmai national park, it is already offering the visitor a very special insight into the brown bears of Katmai.
+Staying at Katmai Wilderness Lodge is an experience you will never forget and 100% it is the Alaska bear viewing lodge for which we receive the most positive reviews.
+As the only permanent wilderness lodge permitted to operate within Katmai national park, it is already offering the visitor a very special insight into the brown bears of Katmai.
 Add to the very special location, superb hospitality, great food and some of the best bear viewing guides in the business and you have a truly winning combination.
-Angela and Perry will treat you like family during your stay and those long days in the field and the chance to ‘walk with the brown bears of Katmai’ will stay in your memories for years to come.
-If there is one wilderness lodge to visit in Alaska then it has to be Katmai Wilderness Lodge.
+Your hosts will treat you like family during your stay and those long days in the field and the chance to ‘walk with the brown bears of Katmai’ will stay in your memories for years to come.
+If there is one wilderness lodge to visit in Alaska then it has to be Katmai Wilderness Lodge for bear viewing magic.

 • Chance to visit Pack Creek in Tongass National Forest on Admiralty Island.